 For as long as he can remember, music has been an integral part of Paz's life.
 By age 7 he was playing piano and studying classical voice and by age 14 he was performing all across Romania as a bassist in rock bands and classical ensembles.
 Music wasn't just a hobby for him, it was a refuge.
 At 18, he was awarded a scholarship to study at Berklee College of Music where he graduated with a Bachelor’s in Music Composition, under the tutelage of bassist and Grammy nominated artist Victor Bailey.
 Paz has toured both nationally and internationally and is actively involved in the Boston local music scene.
 He also collaborates with multidisciplinary artists across the country as a session musician, multi-instrumentalist and Music Director.
 Paz specializes in bass, as well as guitar, keyboards, music theory and composition.

-Jordyn is what happens when you mix a passion for music and child-like curiosity.
+Jordyn is what happens when you mix a passion for music and childlike curiosity.
 Coming from a musical household and family, she started singing at the tender age of 2 in churches.
 She began performing when she was 6 years old with vocal training from her mother who is also a singer.
 She started receiving music lessons at age 8 with the flute and the clarinet at age 11.
-She would then move to receive formal vocal training from age 13-19.
+She would then move to receive formal vocal training from ages 13-19.
 During that time, she started developing her music teaching chops by working with the younger vocal students in high school Appomattox Regional Governors’ School for Arts and Tech.
 Jordyn then started coming up with techniques to bring formal training from the classical music world into the contemporary world.

-Guitar Teacher, Bass Guitar Teacher, and Singing Teacher
+Guitar Teacher, Bass Guitar Teacher

-Michael Couch Guitar Teacher and Bass Guitar Teacher
+Guitar Teacher, Bass Guitar Teacher

 In attending School of Rock himself, Michael discovered a passion for music and art that helped him find his path in life.
 Writing and performing around Chicago led him to attending Berklee College of Music in 2017 and graduating magna cum laude with a degree in contemporary writing and production, with guitar as his primary instrument.
 Though fundamentally a Rock musician, Michael has experience playing, writing, and producing in multiple styles including Punk, Ska, Electronic, Funk, Orchestral, and Progressive Rock.
 He has a strong understanding of music theory and an exceptional ear for production, and he deeply values experimentation, independence, and the power of art to make a positive impact in the world.
 He shares these things with his students through a belief in practical application and helping others find themselves through music the way School of Rock helped him.